web development

 This medium right image doesn’t dominate the page, and it can be viewed directly alongside related text

 If there is no image at the top, a nice ‘drop cap’ style is instead added automatically to the first letter of the first paragraph.
-I can’t show this here, but there are examples on many of my later posts.
+Here’s an example on one of my later posts.

 “With so many different elements crammed in together, this page will probably look a bit of a mess.
 But, I won’t properly find out how well these styles work, until I start using them for real posts.”